-Eligibility is based on a student's entire academic record, whether or not financial aid was given during any semester.
-Accountability begins with the student's start date (semester or session start date) at Cleary University and includes transfer hours from other institutions.
-According to federal regulation 668.16 (e)(ii)(B), enacted April 29, 1994, the time to complete the educational program length as a full-time student may not exceed more than 150% of the published length.
-This means that a four-year program must be completed by the sixth year (4 x 150% = 6).
-Total credits allowed for undergraduate studies would be no more than 180 credits (120 x 1.5).
+Eligibility is based on a student's entire academic record whether or not financial aid was given during any period.
+All periods of enrollment count toward SAP (Fall, Spring, and Summer) Accountability begins with the student's start date (semester or session start date) at Cleary University and includes transfer hours from other institutions.
+According to federal regulation §668.16 (e)(ii)(B), enacted April 29, 1994, the time to complete the educational program length, as a full-time student, may not exceed more than 150% of the published length.
+This means that a four-year program must be completed by the 6th year [4 X 150% = 6].
+Total credits allowed for under graduate studies would be no more than 180 semester credits (120 x 1.5).
+Maximum timeframe will be adjusted on an exception basis for students who transfer in credits, change their majors or enroll in a subsequent degree.

-Enrollment/Program Type Maximum Aid Full-time bachelor's degree students (180 credits) 12 semesters (6 years) at full time Half-time students 24 semesters(12 years) at 1 / 2 -time Full-time associate's degree students (90 credits) 9 semesters (3 years) at full-time Half-time students 12 semesters (6 years) at 1/2-time
+Enrollment/Program Type Maximum Aid Full-time bachelor's degree students (120 credits) 12 semesters (6 years) at full time Half-time students 24 semesters(12 years) at 1⁄2-time Full-time associate's degree students (60 credits) 6 semesters (3 years) at full-time Half-time students 12 semesters (6 years) at 1⁄2-time